Valencia, Spain, is generally considered a safe city, with residents and visitors feeling secure during both day and night.

 Moreover, 2021 saw continued improvement in overall crime rates in Spain, with the country recording its lowest crime rate in recent history, driven by reductions in murders, violent robberies, and property crimes.
 However, sexual offenses rose significantly during this period due to better reporting and awareness campaigns.

 In 2021, Valencia experienced the fastest rise in crime rates among Spainโs major cities, with a 36.3% increase compared to 2020.
-This surge significantly surpassed the national increase of 10.8% and the 16% rise across the Valencian Community.
+This surge significantly surpassed the national increase of 10.8% and the 16% rise across the Valencian Community, despite their neighbor island Mallorca which has generally on of the lowest crimes in Spain.

 The data, provided by Spainโs Ministry of the Interior, highlights concerning spikes in several types of criminal activity, particularly in sexual crimes and thefts.